 Anti aliasing improves the appearance of polygon edges, so they are not “jagged”, but smoothed out on the screen.
 However, it incurs a performance cost for the graphics card and uses more video memory (there’s no cost on the CPU though).
 The level of anti-aliasing determines how smooth polygon edges are (and how much video memory it consumes).

-However, built-in hardware anti-aliasing does not work with Deferred ShadingA rendering path that places no limit on the number of lights that can affect a GameObject.
-All lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
-Additionally, all lights can have cookies and shadows.
+However, built-in hardware anti-aliasing does not work with Deferred ShadingA rendering path in the Built-in Render Pipeline that places no limit on the number of Lights that can affect a GameObject.
+All Lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
+Additionally, all Lights can have cookies and shadows.
 More info

 See in Glossary or HDRhigh dymanic range